- 116 Photos

 It’s not easy to deliver a clean design in the limited real estate that the sub-4-metre rule allows.
 But Skoda has.

 It looks especially good in louder colours such as the Olive Green and Tornado Red.
-Another interesting colour option is the Lava Blue which is borrowed from the Slavia and Kushaq.
+Another interesting colour option is the Lava Blue, which is borrowed from the Slavia and Kushaq.
 As is the case with any Skoda car, it will pull off the neutral colours such as the Carbon Steel, Brilliant Silver, Candy White, and Deep Pearl Black quite well.
+Our detailed gallery will show you all the colour options of the Kylaq to help make your purchase easier.

 As you’d expect from a Skoda, build quality is among the best in class.
 The doors close with a reassuring thud, the panel gaps are consistent and the paint finish is above average.
 All of these point towards a small SUV that’s built to last.